 01 | Ura Yakchoe

 Celebrated in eastern Bhutan region of Bumthang, Ura Yakchoe is a traditional local festival dedicated to a Lama who is worshipped for seeking blessings.
 According to the legend, the Lama visited a woman’s home and asked for water, and when she appeared with water there was no sign of the Lama but instead found a statue.
-It has been passed down many generations and people worship it during Ura Yakchoe in the form of dance performances in the Ura Valley in Bumthang.
+It has been passed down for many generations and people worship it during Ura Yakchoe in the form of dance performances in the Ura Valley in Bumthang.

 02 | Kurjey Tshechu